Wok & Skillet

 skimming froth for chicken chicken stock

-You may choose to save some dark meat from the chicken - cut or shred it and use it in fried rice, soups, etc. The vegetables should be discarded.
+You may choose to save some meat from the chicken - cut or shred it and use it in fried rice, soups, etc. Discard the vegetables.

 Pour the stock through a fine-mesh strainer and into jars, containers, or storage bags.